Healthy & Safe Relationships

 Every relationship is unique—just like every person is an individual.
 But there are things they all have in common: good communication, mutual respect, and honesty, for a start.
+Sometimes, unhealthy relationships can be an indicator of human trafficking.
 If you’re looking for ways to improve your relationships, there’s lots of help here:

 Sexual Violence & Sexual Assault

 Sexual assault can be one part of intimate partner violence or an unhealthy relationship, or it can happen outside of a relationship.
 Every 2 minutes, someone, somewhere in America is sexually assaulted.
 It can happen to anyone: children, teens, adults, elders and people of all genders.
 If you or someone you know has been attacked, hurt, or taken advantage of, you can get help.
 No one should go through it alone.